 Notwithstanding the standards of Sec.
 514 - Parking Requirements of this Ordinance. the following off -street parking requirement shall apply for developments in this overlay district.
 Off-street parking spaces may be provided on the same parcel as the use they serve, and/or on another lot held under the same ownership provided the parking spaces are within the Village Commercial 1 District, and/or with a credit issued pursuant to Article 6 of the Traffic and Parking ordinance, and/or they may be leased from another entity as per the Traffic and Parking Ordinance, Chapter 48, Article V Leased Parking Standards.
-Note: These parking standards conflict with the table in 534.H a.
-If possible, the redevelopment of the parking lot should maintain the existing access point from the public road.
-If the access point has to be moved, the standards of Sec.
-512.D must be met, in addition to any requirements of the Town of Freeport Street Regulation Ordinance and the Freeport Subdivision Ordinance (if applicable).

 - 1 Parking Lot Redevelopment residential units: - a.
-One parking space for each residential unit regardless of size - 2.
-Parking Lot Redevelopment commercial uses: - a.
-As per the parking requirement of Sec.
-514 of this Ordinance
+One parking space for each studio or one bedroom apartment and - b.
+One and a half parking spaces for each two or more bedroom units, - 2.
+Parking Lot Redevelopment commercial uses: